Desire (Bob Dylan album): "Sara"

-Aftermath
+Release

 Desire would not be released until early the following year.
 In the meantime, Dylan embarked on the first leg of a North American tour with the Rolling Thunder Revue.
 During the course of the tour, which received heavy media coverage, Dylan and his band unveiled songs from Desire in addition to reinterpreting past works.
 The Rolling Thunder Revue was also augmented by guest musicians such as Mick Ronson (best known for his work with David Bowie) and other artists such as Roger McGuinn, Joni Mitchell, and Joan Baez who not only contributed during Dylan's set, but also played mini-sets of their own.
 Bruce Springsteen was invited to perform, but declined when Dylan informed him that he could not use the E Street Band to back him.

 The fall of 1975 would ultimately produce a widely criticized film, Renaldo and Clara, but the concerts themselves were well received.
 Often regarded as one of Dylan's finest series of shows, this first leg of the tour was eventually documented on The Bootleg Series Vol. 5: Bob Dylan Live 1975, The Rolling Thunder Revue.

+The album was also released in quadraphonic sound with a different mix valued by collectors for its better sound.